 In 2013 Peter disappeared.
 He left his phone charging inside his apartment and one day it started ringing.
-John answered it, “He told me that he was in Turkey doing aid work” but when John looked up the dialling code, he realised Peter was in Syria.
+A family member answered it, “He told me that he was in Turkey doing aid work” but the dialling code suggested Peter was in Syria.

 But there were indications that Peter changed his mind, as he would later ask a family member to come and meet him in Turkey.
 “He realised that he made a bit of a mistake.
-When you go somewhere, you’re not always sure, you have doubts”, said John.
+When you go somewhere, you’re not always sure, you have doubts.”

 Another person, who knew Peter, advised him to travel to another country so that he could return to the UK, leaving no trace that he’d been in Syria.
 He could have done this via Turkey since, “the border was wide open, people were running in and out.”
 But Peter remained in Syria.
 “Over time, your mind adapts to the environment.
 He became more adapted.”

-I asked John if he ever challenged his brother when they spoke over the phone.
+I asked a family member if he ever challenged Peter when they spoke over the phone.
 “No, because I didn’t have any knowledge about religion to say anything at that time.”
-John said that with hindsight, he would have asked his brother to think about the reasons he was going, “I’d ask him who appointed that guy [Abu Bakr al-Baghdadi] as caliph?
+But the family member said that with hindsight, it would have been better to ask him to think about the reasons he was going, “I’d ask him who appointed that guy [Abu Bakr al-Baghdadi] as caliph?
 Did any of the imams from the four corners of the earth appoint him?
 Is this actually a genuine state?
 If you can’t get the answers, you shouldn’t go.”

 In 2014, a year after he arrived in Syria, I began my conversations with Peter AKA Abu Taubah.
 His family learnt of his death only after my article was published – something I found disturbing, but which also signalled to me that while Peter was so engrossed in the online world, he seemed to have very few real-life connections.